Artur Nunes: Career

 Between 1972 and 1976, Nunes recorded 24 singles/LPs in the musical styles of Rebita, Movimento, Kuaba, and Merengue.

-Some of his songs drew inspiration from kombas, the funeral rites his mother used to take him to where people would sing laments, and mixed Angolan folklore with Afro-soul and other genres.
-He performed with multiple groups who at the time were some of the best backing bands in Africa.

 In the early 1970s, he met a couple of backing bands like Os Jovens do Prenda and Os Kiezos who accompanied him in his songs.
 He became a part of a trio which is nowadays known as "Trio da Saudade" with fellow singers David Zé and Urbano de Castro who later went on to become the most popular musicians of the early 1970s in Angola, a period which is described by music historians as the "golden era" of Angolan music.
 Their music was primary to the new cultural and nationalistic sense of identification that developed in their country at the time, turning them into main targets of the Portuguese authorities PIDE.
 They were known for politically charged music which was a mixture of Semba, Merengue, Rumba, and Bolero.

 Nunes was involved in everything that was about cultural manifestation in Sambizanga, starting with the ephemeral "Mini-rhythm", being integrated in Kazukuta groups, namely the Turma do Bairro de Cuba, along with his uncle Zé Kimbomba diá Ngola.
-It all started in 1970 when he founded Luanda Show, which would have Ti Pirigo, Malex, Jeremias António, Candinho Adão and Mário Silva in its line-up.
-This, before going solo and collaborating with some of the best backing bands at that time like Os Meregues, Os Jovens do Prenda, Os Kiezos and África Ritmos, and along with Kissanguela, the political intervention musical group that came to dominate the post-independence musical scene.
+It all started in 1970 when he founded Luanda Show along with Ti Pirigo, Malex, Jeremias António, Candinho Adão and Mário Rui Silva in its line-up.
+This, before going solo and collaborating with some of the best backing bands at that time like Os Kiezos, Os Jovens do Prenda, Conjunto Merengue and África Ritmos. and along with Kissanguela, the political intervention musical group that came to dominate the post-independence musical scene.

-After Angola gained its independence, Nunes, along with other musicians from the FAPLA-Povo Alliance, started to be celebrated and appreciated by Angolans, PALOPs, and even their president Agostinho Neto, who commissioned them to attend the independence celebrations of Mozambique, São Tomé and Príncipe and Guinea-Bissau, where they would perform their songs on tours with the president, as a sort of embassy of Angolan culture abroad.
+During and after the struggle for Angola's independence, Nunes, Urbano de Castro, David Zé, along with other musicians started to be celebrated and appreciated by Angolans, PALOPs, and even their president Agostinho Neto, who commissioned them to form a squad representing a musical branch of the FAPLA called the FAPLA Povo Alliance.
+They went on to attend the independence celebrations of Cape Verde, Mozambique, São Tomé and Príncipe and Guinea-Bissau, where they would perform their songs on tours with the president, as a sort of embassy of Angolan culture, Pan-Africanism and support for other revolutions abroad.